Facilities in the Sir Owen G Glenn Building

 Along with access to the University’s world-class research library, Business School postgraduate, executive and manager degree programme students can utilise online and print resources available in the Business Information Centre.

-Business School Student Resource Centre
+Business School Student and Academic Services

 Study spaces and resources for Māori and Pacific students